I love Valentine’s day.

 Well, here is another list!

 - Take them somewhere nice for the weekend.
-Valentine’s day is a Sunday this year, so why not surprise your lovely person the Friday before by whisking them off for a weekend break?
+Why not surprise your lovely person the Friday before by whisking them off for a weekend break?
 You should probably make sure as soon as possible that your preferred babysitters are available.
 Here’s a place I wouldn’t mind being whisked to.

 - Get a portrait of the two of you beautifully illustrated by Andsmile.
 Not only is it personal, it’s also quirky: the best kind of gift.

 - Get a bespoke pair of silver earrings, or an elegant necklace, or something in gold perhaps.
 And I’m just the person to ask!
-Get in touch via Facebook, comment below, or email me at email@example.com.
+Get in touch via Facebook, comment below, or check my website for what’s on sale.
 (You didn’t think I’d write a whole blog post without reminding you that I’m a jeweller, did you?)

 - Send him/her on an errand.
 While they’re away, send any spare kids to their grandparents, deck the table (don’t forget candles), and run a hot, lavender-scented bath.
 When your beloved gets back, complaining about the errand you sent them on, show them to their bath and let them relax while you get dinner made (any main course will do, just don’t forget dessert!).
 Then they can emerge from their cloud of lavender loveliness and enjoy a relaxed meal, in their bathrobe.
 After dinner, get cosy on the sofa with a big duvet while watching a favourite movie or playing a board game.